svairagade/raft/README.md

 3. [In Search of an Understandable Consensus Algorithm](https://raft.github.io/raft.pdf)

 # Contact
-Reach out to me at https://www.linkedin.com/in/sushant-vairagade/
+Reach out to me at https://www.linkedin.com/in/sushant-vairagade/ for any questions.

+PRs or comments are welcome.